stevenkfirth/csvw_functions/README.md

 ### Convert CSVW file to JSON-LD

-Let's say we have a CSVW metadata JSON file whichh references the countries.csv file...
+Let's say we have a CSVW metadata JSON file which references the countries.csv file...

 ```json
 {